rohankilledar/portfolio/bridgesocial/ReadMe.md

 - There can be some information missing from the JSON.

 ## How to Run the App

+#Please update the openai API key in Dockerfile env.

 To run this app, please clone this repo and run the `restart.sh` script if you are on macOS.
 This script takes care of cleanup and opens the web app if docker run was successful.
 Otherwise, please follow the commands below:

 1. Build a Docker image: